-By the question I have posed in the title of this essay, I do not mean merely to ask why Life exists on the Earth at this particular moment in time, but why, once it began, has Life existed continuously since its inception, a period of roughly 3 billion years, according to the most recent geological evidence.
+By the question I have posed in this essay’s title, I do not mean merely to ask why Life exists on the Earth at this particular moment in time, but why, once it began, has Life existed continuously since its inception, a period of at least 3 billion years, according to the most recent geological evidence.
 Considering all the many different things that could have gone wrong and put an end to this biological terrestrial eruption, which at first was only a very tentative foray, this is truly an incredible, astonishing, extraordinary, and highly improbable occurrence.
-Because most people have had no personal experience whatsoever of the conditions that exist outside our Earth’s protective atmosphere, they have no idea just how hostile and inhospitable to life are the physical conditions that are found in the rest of the solar system, the Milky Way Galaxy, and the Universe.
+Because most people have had no personal experience whatsoever of the conditions that exist outside our Earth’s protective atmosphere and magnetic field, they have no idea just how hostile and inhospitable to life are the physical conditions that are found in the rest of the solar system, the Milky Way Galaxy, and the Universe.

-Although we bandy around words like “million” and “billion” all the time, the fact is that we simply cannot conceive of how long a period of time a billion years represents.
+Although we bandy around words like “million” and “billion” regularly, the fact is that we simply cannot conceive of how long a period of time a billion years represents.
 From the time of the life of Jesus or the ancient Greeks to the present, which is most of the period of recorded human history, is a period of roughly 2,000 years, a length of time that already greatly exceeds the personal experience of any individual human being.
-In order to get to a billion years, we would have to multiply this figure by 500,000: in other words, one billion years is equivalent to 500,000 periods of 2,000 years repeated one after the other after the other.
+In order to get to a billion years, we would have to multiply this figure by 500,000: in other words, one billion years is equivalent to 500,000 periods of 2,000 years repeated one after another after another.

 The phrase, “Familiarity breeds contempt,” would be more accurate if it were restated as “Familiarity breeds complaisance or indifference.”
 We fail to see the miraculous or wonderful in the things that we observe regularly all around us, for the simple reason that what is commonplace ceases to evoke feelings of awe and wonder in most of us.
 The fossil record and other scientific evidence, together with the fact that so many different life forms continue to exist presently, lead many people to believe that the survival of Life on Earth for billions and billions of years was inevitable.
 But there are numerous reasons that suggest that such an outcome was extremely unlikely, if not impossible, solely by the concatenation of natural, meaning completely random, processes.